 Papcun’s report uses a combination of three analytical approaches.

-A closer look at Dr. Papcun’s report reveals a combination of three analytical approaches.
-First, the expert looked at the dialect of the vocalist on the Cascio tracks, comparing his pronunciation of certain words with audio of Jackson repeatedly singing the same words throughout four decades of legitimate recordings.
-Interestingly, Dr. Papcun found the dialect in the Cascio tracks to be more consistent with Jason Malachi – the sound-alike long believed to be the real singer of the Cascio songs – than with Jackson.
+Firstly, the expert looked at the dialect of the vocalist on the Cascio tracks, comparing the pronunciation of certain words with audio of Jackson singing the same words throughout four decades of legitimate recordings.
+Interestingly, Dr. Papcun found the dialect in the Cascio tracks to be more consistent with Jason Malachi – the sound-alike alleged by many to be the actual singer of the Cascio songs – than with Jackson.

 Dr. Papcun identified that the vocalist on the Cascio tracks had a ‘glottal stop’ – meaning they did not pronounce Ts in the middle of some words.
-Dr. Papcun gave the example of the Cascio track vocalist singing the word “waiting” as “wai’in” – something he said Jackson never did.
-Dr. Papcun wrote:
+In his report, Dr. Papcun showed that the vocalist of the Cascio track vocalist sings the word “waiting” as “wai’in” – something Papcun said Jackson never did: